darlingVandamme/OONeuralNetwork/docs/Neural Net OO Javascript implementation.md

     }
 }
 ```
-When a neuron is in reset state (value === null), ff() will calculate the weighted sum of the values of the previous layer (this.in) and add the bias value of the neuron.
+When a neuron is in reset state (value === null), feedForward() will calculate the weighted sum of the values of the previous layer (this.in) and add the bias value of the neuron.
 This weighted sum is stored in this.z, after which a so-called activation function is applied to get the output value of the neuron.
-The getValue function checks if the value for this neuron is already calculated and if not, calls the ff function.
+The getValue function checks if the value for this neuron is already calculated and if not, calls the feedForward function.
 At first this mechanism might look a bit strange and backwards to people who are used to the more classical forward moving implementation.
 Later on, we will show that this recursive, backwards approach can be changed to a forward one (with a certain extra speed gain) by simply adding a single line of code.
 But I do think this implementation has a certain beauty in it, that might become clear when we try out some more experimental designs.